NUS-Project-SaBai/BackEnd/README.md

-# BackEnd
+# BackEnd setup

 1. Prerequisities

    Before proceeding with the setup, ensure that the following prerequisites are met:

-   - Python version 3.12 is available in your environment.
-(ONLY 3.12)
+   - Python version 3.12 is available in your environment (ONLY 3.12), as well as Pipenv
-      - For first timers, you may need to first install python, then a Python virtualenv management tool.
+      - For first timers, you may need to first install python, then Pipenv, a Python virtualenv management tool.
 Follow [documentation/basic-setup.md](documentation/basic-setup.md).
    - PostgreSQL 15 is installed on your system.
     - If you followed the basic setup above, you can simply use brew to install PostgreSQL 15:
       ```